Matrix4348/matrix4348.github.io/kongregate/kongregate-and-flash-games.md

 ## 1) Ruffle

 Ruffle is a Flash player emulator in active development.
 You can read more about it at [ruffle.rs](ruffle.rs).
 It can run most games, but not all.
-With my user script, you will be able to play more games than without and with a second one, **you will even see them submit high scores!**
+With my user script, you will be able to play more games than without and **you will even see them submit high scores!**

 How to proceed:
 * Install a user script manager (a browser extension that... manages user scripts): Tampermonkey, Violentmonkey, Greasemonkey or something else (with "monkey" in the name, most of the time...).
 Then, activate it (if needed).
-<br>**WARNING: on Chrome and its siblings, you may need to enable developer mode for extensions, if you want any user script to run (go to about://extensions and toggle it on from there).**
+<br>**WARNING: on Chrome and its siblings, you may need to enable developer mode for extensions, if you want any user script to run (go to about://extensions and toggle it on from there).
+You can also go the the extension settings from that menu and find a checkbox such as "allow user scripts".**
-<br>*My user script does not work in Greasemonkey 4, so in any browser supporting that (only Firefox?), use something else.*
+<br>*My user script does not work in Greasemonkey 4 (but prior versions are fine), so in any browser supporting that (only Firefox?), use something else.*
 * Go to [Greasyfork](https://greasyfork.org/en/scripts/438325-kongregate-flash-games-fixer) and click "install".
-* Games written in Actionscript 3 will submit high scores without any extra step.
-However, **if you want high scores to be submitted on Actionscript 1 and 2 games, then you will need to install the very good [Kong Flash API patcher](https://greasyfork.org/en/scripts/494088-kong-flash-api-patcher) user script from Colin969, a Ruffle developer.**

 ## 2) Adobe Flash Player